Altishofer/webappcl-client/README.md

 - Responsive and intuitive user interface crafted using Angular implemented in TypeScript while always trying to use best practices
 - Encrypted password submission and Bearer token rotation using JWT for each request to increase security
 - Real time communication between Players and Hosts with Websockets and RESTful APIs
+- Docker for containerization for local development and stable deployment to Dokku

 ---